-Design a passive solar greenhouse that works with BC's climate — no fossil fuels required.
+Design a passive solar greenhouse that works with BC's climate -- no fossil fuels required.
+Two standard sizes: the 9×12 backyard kit (permit-exempt) and the 14×20 production unit.
+See also: greenhouse building permits in BC.

 Tell us where you are so we can estimate solar gain and climate data.